siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 ## The "Propagator"

-We call he mathematical operator that drives this evolution is called the **propagator** [2].
-To avoid dissipating, the field must continue it's phase inversion to propagate onto itself.
+The mathematical operator that drives this evolution is called the **propagator** [2].
+To avoid dissipating, the field must continue its phase inversion to propagate onto itself.
 It has no option but to evolve, from state
-$t$ to state $t+\Delta t$ .
+$t$ to state $t+\Delta t$.

-Time is thus the byproduct of the need of energy to keep flow and to persist.
+Time is thus the byproduct of the need of energy to keep flowing and to persist.
-The propagator just encodes this mathematically, and justifies it topologically
-- by the shape of its mere existence as a self-sustaining propagating loop of energy.
+The propagator just encodes this mathematically and justifies it topologically — by the shape of its mere existence as a self-sustaining propagating loop of energy.

 It is not a river that carries us; it is the sequence of necessary configurations the field must adopt to maintain its existence.

-# Conclusion: The Collapse of Prepositions

-We are used to defining ourselves by prepositions.
-We are **in** the room.
-We are **on** the planet.
-We move **through** time.
+# Conclusion

+We intuitively tend to define our existence by separation.
+We locate ourselves **in** a room, **on** a planet, drifting **through** time in a void.
+We assume a fundamental spatial distance between the observer and everything else.

-But if the "box" is an illusion, and the "object" is just a self-trapped vibration, then the prepositions collapse.
+We have shown a perspective where the "box" is an illusion, and "objects" are self-trapped energy circling around itself, and "time" is a byproduct of its persisted flow that guarantees its continued existence.

 We are not **in**.
 We are not **out**.
 We **are**.